« State-specific resources Colorado

 Construction Lien Waivers in Colorado

-Required Format: Colorado does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Colorado does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Colorado does not require waivers to be notarized.
+Required notarization: Colorado does not require waivers to be notarized.

 Lien waivers in Colorado are generally governed by contract.
 There is no statutory form or requirement for conditional or unconditional waivers, but they must not waive lien rights in advance of furnishing labor or materials.